rorosaurus/roryhay.es/_posts/2022-10-21-furret-zero-unleashed.md

 ## What's so exciting about this nerdy Tamagotchi?

 When a thoughtful friend gifted me a Flipper, I was surprised and excited!
-Sometimes your friends know you better than you know yourself! 😅 This tool is something I've always wanted to build myself (with a lesser scope), so it's been thrilling to dive in and learn all about these security technologies and how they work.
-(And how often companies penny-pinch at the cost of physical security.)
-And that's before you get to the [BadUSB/RubberDucky](https://docs.flipperzero.one/bad-usb) and [GPIO expansion boards](https://docs.flipperzero.one/gpio-and-modules) potential for digital attacks!
+Sometimes your friends know you better than you know yourself! 😅 Thank you Austin!! 💜 This tool is something I've always wanted to build myself (with a lesser scope), so it's been thrilling to dive in and learn all about these security technologies and how they work.

 For example, when Alesha needed a friend to watch her cat, her apartment complex issued her a spare card key.
 Using my Flipper, I compared that key with her original to find that they issued a new identifier for this spare!
 Good security!
 Now if the spare is lost or copied, that identifier can be marked as untrusted without impacting Alesha's main key.
 It's a small detail but one that definitely builds confidence in where you live!